delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 1: Determine the type of divorce record required:

 The first step is for interested persons to match their purpose with a type or form of record.
-For instance, if the purpose is to review the rights and responsibilities of a party, the individual will need a divorce decree.
-And if the record is required to change a name or bank details, it will most likely be certified.
+For instance, if the purpose is to review a party's rights and responsibilities, the individual will need a divorce decree.
+If the record is required to change a name or bank details, it will most likely be certified.

 Step 2: Determine the custodian of the divorce records:

-There are different custodians of Delaware divorce records.
-Finding more recent divorce records should be easier since there is just one major custodian; the family court where the divorce was filed.
-Older ones before 1978 can either be in the prothonotary or public archives.
+Delaware divorce records are held by different custodians.
+Finding more recent records should be easier since there is just one major custodian: the family court where the divorce was filed.
+Older ones before 1978 may be in the prothonotary or public archives.

-It will be easier to find divorce records or their custodians in Delaware if interested persons have certain details like name, date of the divorce, and location.
+It will be easier to find divorce records or their custodians in Delaware if interested parties have certain details, such as the name, date of the divorce, and location.

 Step 3: Determine record accessibility and availability:

-Since divorce records are mostly restricted to certain persons, potential requesters must determine if they are qualified to access the required records and the available means of requesting a record.
-For instance, certain custodians can only accept records in person or via mails while others are also available online.
-If requesters are eligible, they should find out the means of making requests or research that will provide the best experience in terms of speed, ease, and costs.
+Since divorce records are mostly restricted to certain persons, potential requesters must determine if they are qualified to access the required documents and the available means of requesting a record.
+For instance, certain custodians can only accept records in person or via mail, while others are also available online.
+If requesters are eligible, they should find out how to make requests or conduct research to provide the best experience regarding speed, ease, and costs.

 Step 4: Contact the Custodian